The Lost Fort

 The Teutonic Knights then conquered the rest of Pomerelia and, to be on the legal side, bought the Margave of Brandenburg's claim off with 10,000 gold marks (Treaty of Soldin).
 Poland had lost direct access to the Baltic Sea.

-The Grand Master Heinrich of Plötzke wanted to prevent a unified Polish kingdom, no matter that he once had been a fried of King Władysław.
+The Grand Master Heinrich of Plötzke wanted to prevent a unified Polish kingdom, no matter that he once had been a friend of King Władysław.
 With the crusades in the Holy Land having ended, the order transfered their main seat from Venice to Małbork castle near Danzig, so the strengthening of territorial claims in the north-east is understandable.

 But the Teutonic Knights had misjudged the feelings of the Pomerelian local nobility who continued to give their allegiance to the King of Poland, not the Order.
 After their legal attempts to regain Pomerelia before the ecclesiastical court of the Pope failed, war broke out in 1326.
 It ended with the Peace of Kalisz 1343.
 King Casimir III of Poland had no choice but to relinquish his rights to Pomerelia and the towns within, including Danzig, and gift them to the Teutonic Knights as 'perpetual alms'.
 Though he kept the title of Duke of Pomerelia and thus a theoretical claim of souzerainty.